 |Office of Court Administration||14313286 Director III (Deputy Director, Research)||Austin, TX||$9,333.34-$9,833.34|

 |Office of Court Administration||14288114 Interpreter I (Part Time 20 hrs/wk Temporary Position)||Austin, TX||$1,876.00|

 |Office of Court Administration||14408024 Court Coordinator - Child Protection Court||Jourdanton, TX||$3,446.05|

 How to Apply

-The Judicial Branch is an Equal Opportunity Employer and does not discriminate on the basis of race, national origin, sex, religion, age or disability in employment or the provision of services.
+The Judicial Branch is an Equal Opportunity Employer and does not discriminate on the basis of a person's race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information.
 In compliance with the Americans with Disabilities Act, any request for reasonable accommodations needed during the application process should be communicated by the applicant to the court or agency.